What to Expect

 Eat a healthy diet

-Be sure to include lots of fruits and vegetables to give your body the nutrients and vitamins it needs to stay energized and minimize fatigue.
+A healthy diet can give your body the fuel it needs to stay energized and minimize fatigue.

 MANAGING LEMS OVER TIME

 Over time, LEMS symptoms may change or worsen, although that is hard to predict.
 In addition, as we age, we naturally lose muscle mass and function.
-Taking the time now to prepare for the future can help you or your loved one stay active and maintain independence.
+Planning for long-term LEMS management can help you or your loved one stay active and maintain independence.

-Check in with yourself once a week and record how you’re responding to treatment and any symptoms you may be noticing.
+Check in with yourself regularly and record how you’re responding to treatment and any symptoms you may be noticing.
 Also, check in with your doctor regularly to see if a simple dose adjustment may provide even more relief.

 To help you get started, download a free symptom tracking journal